What Is Bipolar Depression?

 WHAT CAUSES BIPOLAR DEPRESSION?

-Of these causes, genetic and hereditary influences are shown to be the biggest contributors to someone inheriting the disorder.
-Like many mental health issues, bipolar depression runs in the family.
+Of these causes, genetic and hereditary influences are shown to be the biggest ones.
+Like many mental health disorders, bipolar depression runs in the family.

 It's not easily diagnosable as the symptoms often mimic those of other mental health issues.